nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 These allow us to write PostCSS (or regular CSS, or any flavor of CSS if you have a way of interpreting it) within a `.module.css` and import the class names directly to our React Components.
 We recommend reading guides on "Styling React Components with CSS Modules", which there are many available on the web.

-It's important to mention that we use \[TailwindCSS]\[] as a CSS Framework.
+It's important to mention that we use [Tailwind][] as a CSS Framework.
 Hence, margins, paddings, font sizes, font weights, colors, and other sorts of styles are all provided with Tailwind.
 We recommend reading [Tailwind Docs](https://tailwindcss.com/docs/preflight) to get familiar with Tailwind's styles.
 We also recommend reading [this guide for setting up Tailwind on your IDE](https://tailwindcss.com/docs/editor-setup).